Skip to content

 Colonoscopy Prices Co-Ordination

-Here you find the costs for a colonoscopy:
+Here you will find our prices for colonoscopy:

-Reimbursement by Health Insurance Providers (as of 2025)
+Reimbursement by health insurance companies (as of 2025)

-Here is an overview of the reimbursements provided by the health insurance providers:
+Here you can see an overview of the reimbursements offered by the health insurance funds:

-Further information on private practice invoices and submission can be found here.
+Further information on elective doctor bills and submission can be found here.

 Schedule an appointment now!

-If you are interested in a colonoscopy at our clinic, please schedule an appointment by calling +43 1 402 05 85.
+If you are interested in having a colonoscopy at our practice, please call us on +43 1 402 05 85 to make an appointment.

 What our patients say